Linear Search vs Binary Search: When Each Algorithm Wins

 In a rotated sorted array where the rotation point is near the middle, binary search decisions based on midpoint comparison can take the wrong branch, causing the search to miss the target element.

-Mitigation: When mid is in the “unordered” region (array[mid] < array[left] but target > array[mid]), explicitly check which side is correctly sorted before deciding.
-Verify that the chosen branch contains the target before recursing.
+Mitigation: When mid is in the “unordered” region (array[mid] < array[left] but target > array[mid]), explicitly verify which side is sorted before committing to a branch.
+Verify the chosen branch actually contains the target before recursing.
+Add a duplicate-handling fallback: if arr[left] == arr[mid] == arr[right], shrink both ends (left++, right--) rather than trying to branch on an inconclusive comparison.

 Quick Recap Checklist